Fayetteville council panel discusses shutting off water for violators of short-term rental rules

-FAYETTEVILLE -- The city likely will soon reach its cap on the number of standalone short-term rentals allowed to operate, meaning hundreds would be forced to stop or have water service shut off, a City Council committee discussed Wednesday.
+FAYETTEVILLE -- The city likely will soon reach its cap on the number of stand-alone short-term rentals allowed to operate, meaning hundreds would be forced to stop or have water service shut off, a Fayetteville City Council committee discussed Wednesday.

 The City Council voted in July to limit the number of standalone short-term rentals that can operate legally to 475.
 Only homes that accommodate guests year round, without a full-time occupant living there, contribute to the cap.